Paul Giamatti: 1989–2002: Early roles

 He made his television debut in the ABC made for television film She'll Take Romance (1990).
 After minor roles in the neo-noir Past Midnight (1991) and the romantic comedy Singles (1992) he acted in Woody Allen's comedy film Mighty Aphrodite (1995) and Sydney Pollack's romantic comedy remake Sabrina (1995).
 That same year in March, he made his Broadway debut in Tom Stoppard's Arcadia portraying Ezra Chater.
 Vincent Canby describe the role as being "a helplessly funny subsidiary" one.
 In November he portrayed The Rev. Donald Bacon in David Hare's Racing Demon.
 Both of these productions took place at the Lincoln Center Theater.

 In 1997, Giamatti landed his first high-profile role as Kenny "Pig Vomit" Rushton in the film adaptation of Howard Stern's Private Parts.
 Stern praised Giamatti's performance often on his radio program, calling for him to be nominated for the Academy Award for Best Supporting Actor.
 Roger Ebert of the Chicago Sun-Times described Giamatti's performance as being "well played".
 That same year he reunited with Woody Allen, acting in the comedy Deconstructing Harry (1997).
 He also took a small but memorable role as Richard the Bellman in the Julia Roberts-led romantic comedy My Best Friend's Wedding (1997).
 That same year he returned to Broadway, playing Andrei Prozorov in the revival of Anton Chekov's Three Sisters.

 In 1998, Giamatti appeared in Season 6, Episode 15 of “Homicide: Life on the Street."
 He played Harry Tjarks, who raised pit bulls and was more concerned about his dogs than the fact that they had mauled his grandfather to death.
-He also appeared in a number of supporting roles in the big-budget films including Peter Weir's drama The Truman Show, Steven Spielberg's World War II drama Saving Private Ryan, and the action thriller The Negotiator.
+He also appeared in a number of supporting roles in big-budget films including Peter Weir's drama The Truman Show, Steven Spielberg's World War II drama Saving Private Ryan, and the action thriller The Negotiator.
 In 1999, he played Bob Zmuda and Tony Clifton in Miloš Forman's Andy Kaufman biopic, Man on the Moon.
 Giamatti continued working steadily during the early 2000s by appearing in major studio releases including Duets (2000), Big Momma's House (2000), Planet of the Apes (2001) and Big Fat Liar (2002).
+Giamatti also played the lead role of Toby Oxman in Todd Solondz's 2001 independent film Storytelling during the "Non-Fiction" segment of the movie.